 - Open the red packet sent by user A to user B and read the amount

-- Add 10 USD to user B's account (credit)
+- Add 10 CNY to user B's account (credit)

 - Write the result to user B's account

 To ensure data consistency, the steps above have only two results: all steps either succeed or fail and then get rolled back.
 In this process, the distributed lock mechanism needs to be applied to the accounts of both user A and user B to avoid dirty data.
 In the WeChat red packet system, which is a huge distributed cluster, this issue may become extremely complicated.